Sections Of This Article

 Individuality: Meaning And Concepts

-There are various different concepts that revolve around one’s identity and behavior but hold distinct meanings and implications.
+There are various different concepts that revolve around one’s identity and behaviour but hold distinct meanings and implications.

-This is confirmed from advanced spiritual research, which shows the same thing, with the real origin of you as distinguishable from other beings being far senior to any of your current personality characteristics, and actually also far senior to the “oneness” which many spiritual systems say they are trying to return to.
+This is confirmed from advanced spiritual research, which shows the same thing, with the real origin of you as distinguishable from other beings being far senior to any of your current personality characteristics, and actually also far senior to the “oneness” which many spiritual systems say they are trying to return to (without defining what that actually means).

 Uniqueness is said to be closely related to individuality but emphasizes the unparalleled and exceptional aspects of a person.
 It underscores the idea that every individual possesses distinct qualities that set them apart, contributing to the richness of human diversity.
 Uniqueness acknowledges the incomparable nature of each person’s experiences, talents, perspectives, and contributions to the world.

 Looking at the word itself, one can see that it refers to the quality of being “one thing”, as distinct from all other things.
-Which, as we looked at above, is not actually true at the levels most people assume it is, although there are far deeper (or more senior) parts of humans which define each of them as distinct from all other humans.
+Which, as I showed you above, is not actually true at the levels most people assume it is, although there are far deeper (actually more senior) parts of humans which define each of them as distinct from all other humans.

 I have written a blog post on uniqueness, and its relationship to the watch industry, which looks at different aspects of these concepts.